Skip to main content

 Self-hosting means running your own relayer — either pointing at an existing MemWal package ID or deploying an entirely new MemWal instance with your own contract, database, and server wallet.
 The managed relayer provided by Walrus Foundation is a reference implementation.
 You can also build your own implementation that fits the same API surface with custom logic.
 This guide covers how to run the reference implementation as your own self-hosted relayer.

-• Control the trust boundary — a self-hosted relayer keeps plaintext, encryption, and embedding under your own control
+• Control the trust boundary — keeping plaintext, encryption, and embedding under your own control rather than trusting a third-party.

-• Run your own MemWal instance — deploy your own contract with a separate package ID, SEAL encryption keys, and data isolation
+• Run your own MemWal instance — deploying your own contract with a separate package ID, SEAL encryption keys, and hard data isolation.

-• Choose your own embedding provider — use your own OpenAI-compatible API and credentials
+• Choose your own embedding provider — using your own OpenAI-compatible API and credentials.

 What Runs